Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/parking-meters-a-love-story/README.md

 This dataset is a continuously updated feed of *every transaction* logged across the parking meter network of San Francisco.
 At last count, the dataset contains 198 million rows which can be queried and exported as the user desires.

 *After exploring this universe of data, following are some of my most notable observations:*

+# Big Winners and Big Losers

+# The 9AM Surge

+# Geographic Distribution

+# A Look at Neighborhoods